 - “Ctrl + Space” for selecting the whole column

 - “Shift + Space” for selecting the entire row

 - “Shift + Home” for selecting a range from the start cell too far left

 - “Ctrl + /” for selecting array formulae range

 Using Pivot Table Tools

-The Pivot Table Tool is one of the powerful features of MS Excel that are used to summarize, analyze, explore and in presenting the data.
-Learning and using pivot table tools helps you in presenting your data and in reporting in lesser time and as an attractive way of graphical presentation.
-By using the “Group” feature of Excel, you can easily create monthly, quarterly reports using pivot table tools.
+The Pivot Table Tool is one of the powerful features of MS Excel used to summarize, analyze, explore, and present data.
+Learning and using pivot table tools helps you present your data and report in less time and as an attractive graphical presentation.
+Using Excel’s “Group” feature, you can easily create monthly, quarterly reports using pivot table tools.

-The Pivot table tool allows you to select the column of data that you want to analyze and then choosing how to manipulate the data.
-It requires simply utilizing formulae tools like adding, averaging, calculating the standard deviation by using the Value Field Settings option of Excel.
-The introduction of Power Pivot table which is a key tool in Excel-2011 and Excel-2013 is remarkable as it can load even the largest data sets from any source and is able to process massive amount of data within seconds.
-Firms and corporate are utilizing the dashboards created from Power View – a complement to Power Pivot.
-For digital marketers Power Pivot along with GeoFlow is enchanting tools through which these marketers can sift and visualize big data with ease.
+The Pivot Table tool allows you to select the column of data you want to analyze and then choose how to manipulate the data.
+It requires simply utilizing formulae tools like adding, averaging, and calculating the standard deviation using Excel’s Value Field Settings option.
+The introduction of the Power Pivot table, a vital tool in Excel-2011 and Excel-2013, is remarkable as it can load even the most extensive data sets from any source and can process massive amounts of data within seconds.
+Firms and corporations are utilizing the dashboards created from Power View – a complement to Power Pivot.
+For digital marketers, Power Pivot and GeoFlow are enchanting tools through which these marketers can sift and visualize big data.

 (Table showing PPC Acquisition performance by using Pivot Tool)